dim-gggl/pocket/docs/modules.rst

 Module Index
 ============

-Complete index of all Pocket modules.
+Complete index of all Super Pocket modules.

-This page provides an overview of Pocket's module structure and links to detailed API documentation for each module.
+This page provides an overview of Super Pocket's module structure and links to detailed API documentation for each module.

 Package Structure